 One of our main areas of focus at Speak Up Studio is to ensure we create positive drama performances for our students.
 We want to show them how magical it can be, so that they fall in love with performing in front of an audience.

-Firstly, a successful performance starts with selecting the most appropriate text.
+A successful drama performance starts with selecting the most appropriate text.
 The right text can make all the difference during the rehearsal process.
-We want each child to really love and connect with the pieces they are performing, so we consider subject, difficulty, and length, to make sure the piece fits the child!
+We want each child to really love and connect with the pieces they are performing.
+We consider subject, difficulty, and length, to make sure the piece fits the child perfectly!

-Second is preparation.
-This happens in class, and this is the time when our teachers’ creativity really shines through.
+Preparation happens in class.
+And this is the time when our teachers’ creativity really shines through.
 If we are not careful, asking children to rehearse the same script over and over again can become a tedious, unrewarding and often fruitless process that could ruin the experience for our students.
 Our teachers find ways of introducing and working with each text to keep it fresh, fun and inspiring.
-For example, we might suggest drama activities such as:
+For example, during the rehearsal process, we will suggest drama activities such as:

 🎭 Let’s rehearse the whole thing in gibberish.

-🎭 Let’s move to a new spot in the room for each new line.
+🎭 Can we move to a new spot in the room for each new line?

-🎭 Let’s make freeze frames of the key moments.
+🎭 What freeze frames can we make of the key moments?

 🎭 Let’s run it again in fast-forward/ slow motion.

 A well prepared performance ensures success and creates a huge confidence boost for our students!